Hey Pingr API Documentation

 missing_param422A required parameter is missing or malformed.

-quota_exceeded429Monthly message quota exhausted.
+quota_exceeded429Monthly auto-reply quota exhausted.
 Upgrade your plan.

 // sessions